EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 This walkthrough is centred around three apps:

+* [Greetings](apps/greetings-app.md) is a 'getting started' app for new users of Open OnDemand that writes a greetings file on a back-end.
 * [Run Batch Container](apps/batch-container-app.md) runs a software container on a back-end.
 This app is designed to run batch containers, those that perform some computational or data-related task without human interaction when they are running.
 * [Run JupyterLab](apps/jupyter-app.md) runs an interactive JupyterLab service on a back-end.
 Please be reassured that for this 'getting started' guide no Python knowledge is assumed or required!
 * [Active Jobs](apps/active-jobs.md) allows you to see which of your jobs have been submitted, are running, or have completed.

 !!!
 Note

-    Images on this page have yet to be updated to match the text and updates made to apps.
+    TODO Update images on this page to match the text and apps.

 ---